Meet the cast of BBC1's Gentleman Jack

 Who is Jeremiah Rawson?
 Jeremiah and his older brother Christopher are powerful businessmen in Halifax.
 The Rawson brothers are in the coal business and are keen to lease the coal at Shibden, but they have wildly underestimated Anne Lister – who will NOT be taken advantage of.

-Who is Shaun Dooley?
+What else has Shaun Dooley been in?
 Recent appearances include Rev Michaelmas Whitaker in Jamestown, Sir William Wade in Gunpowder, Steve Richards in DCI Banks and DC Carl Hawkins in Cuffs.